Resources for Legal Assistance and Financial System Navigation

 Resources: Visit webpage to view or download our flyers, brochures, fact sheets and information sheets.
 Most resources are available in English and Spanish.
 Click on the language button to see resources in additional languages.

-Hot Line A good reminder for Washington state residents: 1-844-724-3737 Mon - Fri 6am - 6pm WA Immigrant Solidarity Network -Red de Solidaridad de Inmigrantes en WA's hotline is a key resource for helping community members report ICE activity in their communities.
+Deportation Defense Hotline: 1-844-724-3737 Mon - Fri 6am - 6pm WA Immigrant Solidarity Network - Red de Solidaridad de Inmigrantes en WA's hotline is a key resource for helping community members report ICE activity in their communities.
 Calling it triggers efforts by rapid-response volunteers to verify and document the raid or other situation.
 If ICE activity can be verified, rapid responders are dispatched to the scene to assist with community self-defense against deportations.
 The hotline also serves to connect family members who have had a loved one detained to services and to dispense Know Your Rights information.

 Resources for: